patbenatar/github-search-workflow/README.md

 # GitHub Search Workflow for Alfred

-Easily find and launch the repositories you work on.
+Quickly find and launch the repositories you work on.
 This workflow fuzzy searches your repos by name.
 Searched repositories include both public and private repos for your user, as well as any organizations you belong to.